what is medicare part a

 Signing up for Medicare Part A is relatively straightforward.
 You can do so during your 7-month Initial Enrollment Period.
 Your Initial Enrollment Period begins three months before turning 65, includes the month of your 65th birthday, and the three months after your 65th birthday.

-You can sign up online through the Social Security Administration, over the phone, or by visiting a local Social Security office.
+You can sign up through the Social Security Administration online, over the phone, or by visiting a local Social Security office.

 For those already receiving Social Security benefits, turning 65 automatically enrolls you in Medicare Part A.